Mountain Leader Award Assessment

-Nature of Snowdonia.
-A beginners guide to the upland environment.
+Nature of Snowdonia 2nd Edition.
+A guide to the uplands for Hillwalkers and Climbers.
 Mike Raine.
 Peseda Press

 Hostile Habitats – Scotland’s Mountain Environment.
 A hillwalkers guide to the landscape and wildlife.
 Scottish Mountaineering Trust.

-Mountain Training Association have some useful ELearning modules (available once you have registered) on Planning a walk, Mountain Geology and Mountain weather.
+Mountain Training Association have some useful ELearning modules.
+Planning a walk is free and if you are a member, several on Mountain Geology and Mountain weather.